Florida SouthWestern State College Admissions Policy

 Present Proof of English Language Proficiency

-- Graduation form a U.S. high school
+- Graduation from a U.S. high school; or

 Provide Proof of Finances

 If an applicant is being self-sponsored or has a private sponsor, including parents, the applicant or sponsor must provide an official financial statement in English verifying the availability (in U.S. dollars) of the funds necessary for the applicant to attend Florida SouthWestern State College.
 The applicant or private sponsor must also complete the Financial Affidavit form.
 FSW does not provide private sponsors or need-based assistance.

 International students attending Florida SouthWestern State College on an F-1 student visa may work on campus, if employment is available.
 Because employment is not guaranteed, applicants are not able to use on-campus employment as part of their financial resources in providing proof of finances.

 The financial affidavit cannot be older than 6 months from the start date of the course of study.
 Otherwise, a new financial affidavit showing proof of finances must be submitted.

 Note: An international student who is in the United States on an F-1 student visa will be assessed non-resident tuition and fees, with limited statutory exceptions.
 International students do not qualify for federal financial aid.

 F-1 international student applicants who have attended a non-U.S. high school must provide proof of high school graduation as evidenced by evaluated transcripts from an approved source.
 A document-by-document evaluation is required.
 A request for evaluation of non-U.S. transcripts must be submitted to one of the approved National Association of Credential Evaluation Services (NACES) (http://www.naces.org) agencies.
 High school evaluated transcripts should be sent directly from the evaluation agency to International Student Services.
 If the student has attended a U.S. high school, the transcript should be sent directly from the school to International Student Services.